 "we don't have a safety problem."

-More and more companies worldwide are beginning to realize that the work environment must change with the times, and that excellent safety performance is a constant, conscientious effort that does not look simply at regulatory compliance to measure it.
-If you still don't think your safety-sensitive organization would benefit from incorporating fatigue management or alertness testing, your competition might.
+More and more companies worldwide are beginning to realize that the work environment must change with the times, and that excellent safety performance is a constant, conscientious effort.
+Get in touch to see how companies in your industry are using AlertMeter.